“Keep on trying no matter what. Everyone has a goal.” ~ Becky Riddle, Current Adult High School student

 When and where do classes meet?

-Adult High School classes meet at the Jim A. Richardson Complex off Enola Road at 200 East College Drive.
+Adult High School classes meet at the Western Piedmont Community College campus at 1001 Burkemont Avenue in the bottom of Patton Hall.
 You may choose to take one to five classes each 8-week term.
-Spring and Fall classes typically meet:
+Classes typically meet:

 How do I contact the program to register or to obtain more information?